misko321/draughts/README.md

 + socket.io show when problem with connection, server is down

 #### TODO:
-+ close modals when connection error
 + clean code
++ more meaningful console logs